icra/GOTM_ISIMIP3_validation/README.md

 # GOTM_ISIMIP3_validation

 For GOTM simulations for ISIMIP3 global lake simulation (more details [here](https://github.com/icra/ISIMIP_Lake_Sector) ), 7 water quality/physical variables were produced: watertemp (water temperature profile for 10 levels), surftemp (surface temperature), bottemp (bottom temperature), icetemp (ice temperature), icethick (ice thickness), latentheatf (latent heat flux), sensheatf (sensible heat flux).
-In order to validate the data obtained in the simulation 3 figures different were created using ISIMIP3a data:
+In order to validate the data obtained in the simulation 3 different figures were created using ISIMIP3a obsclim data, they can be found in the output folder, a few explained example below:

 ## (i) a mean map for single-level variables (all except watertemp) for each decade chunk,